The Weather in France

-Webcams are another great resource to see what is happening in real time at a particular location.
-Ski resorts all have web cams that operate year round to provide a handy insight into current conditions.
-It is not unusual for a valley to be grey and cloud covered and the mountain tops experiencing a clear blue sky.
+Webcams are another great resource to see what is happening in real-time at a particular location.
+Ski resorts all have webcams that operate year-round to provide a handy insight into current conditions.
+It is not unusual for a valley to be grey and cloud-covered and the mountain tops experience a clear blue sky.

 The weather in the mountains can change very quickly and summer storms are a feature of these areas.
 Temperatures in summer are still nice and warm especially in the valleys where it can reach low 30C’s.
 The temperature generally decreases the higher you go so pack accordingly.

-Rain is spread reasonably evenly across the year but expect plenty of sunny weather.
+Rain is spread reasonably evenly across the year but you can expect plenty of sunny weather.
 Wind speed increases during the day as the temperature rises and draws the cooler air up the valleys.
-Expect head winds as you go back down the valleys.
+Expect headwinds as you go back down the valleys.

 The riding season is dependant on the snow each year.
 If you are planning to travel after October or before May it would pay to check road closures in the area you are planning to visit.

 If you are visiting these areas we recommend packing some warmer clothes as well.
-For riding a gillet and arm warmers are a necessary addition, especially as you descend back down the mountains.
+When cycling a gilet and arm warmers are a necessary addition, especially as you descend back down the mountains.
 Expect cooler nights and mornings with the possibility of some cooler days.
 You can check forecasts before you leave to get a better idea of what is likely during your stay.

-Summer temperatures in the low 30's and lots of sunny days are the norm for this region.
+Summer temperatures in the low 30’s and lots of sunny days are the norms for this region.
 The cooler months experience the most rain days leaving summer nice and dry.
-Humidity is quite high here reaching into the low 80's (%) meaning the days feel hotter than they are.
-Average maximums during the summer hover around 27 degrees celsius (81F) while night time temperatures average 20 degrees celsius (68F).
+Humidity is quite high here reaching into the low 80’s (%) meaning the days feel hotter than they are.
+Average maximums during the summer hover around 27 degrees celsius (81F) while nighttime temperatures average 20 degrees celsius (68F).